alexahern0808/ContractFault/README.md

   feeling a critical break still shows up — it just contributes less magnitude.
   You never lose information, you only reprioritize.
-- **Two exit-code producers, one schema.** Both the Go CLI and the TS viewer
+- **Two exit-code producers, one schema.** Both the Go CLI and the TS viewer derive the same CI verdict from the report, so you can gate on whichever half is convenient in a given pipeline.
+- **Seismic vocabulary throughout.** `tremor`, `magnitude`, `blast radius`, `rupture` — consistent metaphor, consistent code.
+The verdict word alone tells a reviewer whether to keep reading.

+---

+## FAQ

+**Is this OpenAPI-compatible?** No, and deliberately so.
+OpenAPI is enormous;
+contractfault ingests a small, purpose-built subset that captures exactly the